Pale Rider

 The total runtime of Pale Rider is 115 minutes (1h 55m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.2/10, and global collection metrics, Pale Rider stands as a successful venture for the creators.
-It remains an essential piece of the 1985 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.2/10, and global performance metrics, Pale Rider is classified as a HIT.
+It remains an essential part of the 1985 cinematic calendar.

 Frequently Asked Questions